Amnon Reshef

 Amnon Reshef (Hebrew: אמנון רשף; born August 29, 1938) is a retired IDF major general who served as 14th Brigade Commander in the Yom Kippur War and as Commanding General of the Armored Corps from 1979 to 1982.
-In 2014 he founded Commanders for Israel's Security (CIS) which he leads.
+In 2014 he founded Commanders for Israel's Security (CIS).

 Biography

 Early life

 Amnon Reshef (Amnon Isaac) was born in Haifa in 1938 and grew up in Tel Aviv and Bat Yam.

 Military career

 In 1956 he was conscripted into the IDF (Israel Defense Forces) and rose through the ranks in the Armored Corps.
-As a tank platoon commander he took part in Operation Cricket against Tawfik in 1960.
+As a tank platoon commander he took part in Operation Cricket against Tawfik, SYRIA in 1960.
 In the Six-Day War he served as a general staff officer and acting deputy brigade commander of the 8th Brigade which saw action on the Egyptian and Syrian fronts.
 After the war he was appointed commander of the 52nd Tank Battalion/14th Brigade, and in 1969, during the War of Attrition, he received command of 189th Reconnaissance Battalion/252nd (Sinai) Division.
 From 1970 to 1972 he served as a general staff officer in the Armored Corps Headquarters.

-In October 1972 Reshef was given command of the 14th Brigade, a regular armored brigade.
+In October 1972 Reshef was given command of the 14th Brigade, a tank brigade.
 On October 6, 1973, at the outbreak of the Yom Kippur War, the 14th was the only armored brigade on the Bar Lev Line.
 It was deployed along an approximately 200 kilometer (125 miles) front that included more than 100 kilometers of the Suez Canal, and was responsible for the strongholds in the sector.
 The brigade was the IDF's main force blocking the Egyptian army that had crossed the canal in Operation Badr.
 It also took part in the blocking maneuver against Egypt's armor thrust on October 14.
 The brigade played the key role in the crossing battle known as Operation Stouthearted Men and the breakthrough of the Egyptian defense line in the furious battle at the "Chinese Farm".
 The brigade crossed the Suez Canal on October 19, captured the Orcha locality, and continued fighting in the outskirts of Ismailia until the end of the war.
-The brigade suffered heavy losses: 302 killed (82 on the first day of the fighting and 121 on the night of the October 15–16 breakthrough) and in the crossing battle in the Chinese Farm area.
+The brigade suffered heavy losses: 390 killed (94 on the first day of the fighting and 121 on the night of the October 15–16 breakthrough) and in the crossing battle in the Chinese Farm area.

 In February 1974 Rehsef was promoted to brigadier general and appointed deputy commander of the 162nd ("Steel") Division; later that year he became division commander, a post he served in until 1976.
 After studies at the Royal College of Defense Studies (RCDS) in London, he served as deputy commander of the Armored Corps, and in early 1979 he became corps commander and was promoted to the rank of major general.
 In February 1982, four months before the outbreak of the First Lebanon War, he passed on the Armored Corps command to Major General Moshe Bar-Kochba (Brill) and took a study leave.

 Amnon Reshef retired from active military service in 1984.